-15. The percentage of faculty whose citizenship differs from their country of employment.
+15. Percentage of faculty whose citizenship differs from their country of employment.

-16. The percentage of students whose citizenship differs from the country in which they are studying.
+16. Percentage of students whose citizenship differs from the country in which they are studying.

-17. The percentage of the board whose citizenship differs from the country in which the business school is based.
+17. Percentage of the board whose citizenship differs from the country in which the business school is based.

 19. Weighted average of four criteria that measure international exposure during the MBA programme.

 20. Number of extra languages required on completion of the MBA.
 Where a proportion of students require a further language due to an additional diploma, that figure is included in the calculations but not presented in the final table.

 These schools run additional courses for MBA students for which additional language skills are required.
 These figures are included in the calculations for the ranking but are not represented on the table to avoid confusion.